 - Combine the bulgur, boiling water and 1 tsp of salt in a big mixing bowl.
 Stir, cover with plastic wrap or a towel and let stand for 10 min.
 Then fluff with a fork.

-- Add the paste, olive oil, molasses, half of the lemon juice and spices to the bulgur.
+- Add the chopped onion, paste, olive oil, molasses, half of the lemon juice and spices to the bulgur.

 - If the cig kofte paste is too dry and crumbles, add the rest of the lemon juice and mix again.
 If it’s still too dry and doesn’t hold its shape, you can slowly pour a bit of cold water and mix until you reach desired consistency.